-A state-of-the-art facility with sixteen classrooms and extensive amenities especially designed for infants, toddlers and preschoolers; and
+A state-of-the-art facility with sixteen classrooms and extensive amenities especially designed for infants, toddlers and preschoolers.

-- Laurel Gardens Public Housing Community Center, 385 Main Street
+- Laurel Gardens Public Housing Community Center, 385 Main St.

 Conveniently located within the housing community with two preschool classrooms and an in-door multi-purpose room for gross-motor activities and play.